Evanlab02/Lyzer/Docs/docs/backend/architecture.md

 # General Structure of the API/Backend

-The primary components to be aware of when it comes the backend are:
+The primary components to be aware of in the backend are:

-- Controllers
+- **Controllers**
-- Services
+- **Services**
-- Clients
+- **Clients**
-- Repositories
+- **Repositories**

-There are also others like that play a less pivotal role but still form the project, such as:
+There are also other components that play a less pivotal role but still form part of the project, such as:

-- Constants
+- **Constants**
-- DTOs
+- **DTOs**
-- Middleware
+- **Middleware**
-- Errors
+- **Errors**

 ## Controllers

-The controllers are the entry point to the API from a consumer perspective, this is where endpoints are declared and exposed to the consumer.
+The controllers are the entry point to the API from a consumer perspective.
+This is where endpoints are declared and exposed to the consumer.

-They are primarily responsible for the routing and should be as un-sophisticated as possible, they call the relevant services to handle the business logic, data retrieval etc.
+They are primarily responsible for routing and should be as simple as possible.
+They call the relevant services to handle business logic, data retrieval, etc.

-An example of a controller would be as below:
+An example of a controller is shown below:

 ```csharp
 using Lyzer.Common.DTO;